bubblecode/DynamicCreateElement/README.md

 - `onAfterElementCreate(children)`

   Called after the new component is created, returning the new react child component.
+- `grid`

+  use grid layout.
+  - **columns**: Number of grid columns.
+  - **rowHeight**: The row height of elements in the grid layout.
+  - **space**: The spacing between elements (pixels, default value 10)
+  - **freezeWidth**: The width of the container of the grid layout.
+If not set this argument, the current width of the container will default to the so-called total width of the child node.

 > 🚩 More useful features will be added in the future.